Edward Boswell: Antiquarian work

-In 1795, under the patronage of the Lord Lieutenant and magistrates of the county, Boswell published The Civil Division of the County of Dorset, concerning the civil administration of his home county.
+In 1795, under the patronage of the Lord Lieutenant and the county magistrates, Boswell published The Civil Division of the County of Dorset, concerning the civil administration of his home county.
 The book was revised and enlarged for the second edition of the work, published in 1833.
 His obituary spoke highly of the work, "whether as a book of reference, or as one of general information connected with the whole civil administration of the county, it is impossible to speak in too high terms of commendation; and the methodical and perfect arrangement of its details, and the quantity and variety of its contents, prove the persevering nature of his character, and the possession of no ordinary genius."
 Two centuries later, in Boswell's biographical sketch for the Oxford Dictionary of National Biography, historian Jonathan Harris referred to the work as the "standard account of the civil administration of the county".

 In 1826, Boswell published another work of local history, The Ecclesiastical Division of the Diocese of Bristol.
 This book comprised a history of the rise of Christianity in Dorset (especially under the Heptarchy), a catalogue of the particulars of the Diocese of Bristol, and a history of the Archdeaconry of Dorset.
 His obituary speaks as highly of this work, describing it as the product of the author's "great antiquarian, as well as local, knowledge".

-Boswell owned a large library, comprising mostly antiquarian, topographical, and historical works.
-In anxiety about Napoleon's planned invasion of the United Kingdom, Boswell also produced a map of his home county in 1804, which was later lithographed for private circulation.
+Boswell owned an extensive library comprising mostly antiquarian, topographical, and historical works.
+In anxiety about Napoleon's planned invasion of the United Kingdom, Boswell also produced a map of his home county in 1804 later lithographed for private circulation.
 This map was produced mostly with reference to the government and resources of the county, containing: "the site of the beacons, and their communications with each other – the signal-posts erected by the Government – the depôts and places of assembly of the volunteer corps – the number of the inhabitants of the county comprising the volunteers actually serving – the number of persons capable of bearing arms, guides, conductors, &c. and a general summary of the resources of the county as to the live and dead stock, the services to be performed by individuals, supplies to be furnished, the number of mills and ovens, of boats and barges, &c. the whole forming a most complete statistical account of the county in that year, compiled from the returns made under the Act for defence and security of the realm".